-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 9.1 What are your top tips for smooth closing of M&A transactions and what potential sticking points would you highlight?

-The best piece of advice that we can give is to engage with experienced Isle of Man corporate lawyers (who are often instructed in conjunction with international counsel) as early as possible in the process.
+The best advice that we can give is to engage experienced Isle of Man lawyers (who are often instructed in conjunction with international counsel) as early as possible in the process.
+Similarly, if a transaction is tax driven, the contracting parties should facilitate engagement between tax advisers and Isle of Man lawyers as early as possible as to ensure that any tax requirements are reflected in the transaction documents.

 Many Isle of Man companies will have a local registered agent, which will be a regulated entity subject to comprehensive anti-money laundering rules.
-The registered agent will usually be responsible for maintaining the target's register of members and will need to complete its own know-your-customer (KYC) checks on any new major shareholder before it will update the register.
-So it always advisable for a buyer to ask to be introduced to the target's registered agent as soon as possible in the sale process to ensure that it satisfies the registered agent's KYC requirements before completion.
+The registered agent will usually be responsible for maintaining the target's register of members and will need to complete its own know-your-customer (KYC) checks on any new major shareholder before it updates the register.
+It is always advisable for a buyer to ask to be introduced to the target's registered agent as soon as possible in the sale process to ensure that it satisfies the registered agent's KYC requirements before completion.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.